mainmatter/qunit-dom-codemod/README.md

 License
 ------------------------------------------------------------------------------

-qunit-dom is developed by and &copy;
+qunit-dom-codemod is developed by and &copy;
 [simplabs GmbH](http://simplabs.com) and contributors.
 It is released under the [MIT License](https://github.com/simplabs/qunit-dom/blob/master/LICENSE.md).